martok/py-dnskey/README.md

 If not explicitly specified (only possible in ISO8601 format), any date is assumed to be in UTC.

 [pyiso]: https://docs.python.org/3/library/datetime.html#datetime.datetime.fromisoformat

+## Nameserver Verification

+Using `list` with `--verify-ns` queries nameservers for the current (public) state of the zones and keys.

+The results are displayed in additional columns.
+The first column is always `Parent` and contains `DS` if the corrresponding DS record exists.
+One more column is generated for each nameserver queried for the zone and containts the letter `P` if the key is published as a DNSKEY record and the letter `S` if it is used in any RRSIG signature.

 ## Key Rotation